rohit-padalkar/Sign-Language-Detection/README.md

 # Sign Language Detection using LSTM Deep Learning

+# License
+This project is licensed under the Apache License 2.0 - see the [LICENSE](https://github.com/rohit-padalkar/Sign-Language-Detection/blob/main/LICENSE) file for details.

 This project aims to detect and recognize sign language gestures using LSTM (Long Short-Term Memory) networks in deep learning.

 ## Steps